 B (middle finger)

 D (little finger)

 Following this sequence, you would set up your loops with your darkest blue loop on the left middle finger, next lightest on the left index finger, etc. The very lightest blue loop would be on the right little finger.

 This is a totally different loop order than the one for square braids (see my post on color pattern planning for square braids).

 I show the loop sequences for 6 and 8-loop double braids in the videos themselves.
 They are similar to this—the middle finger loop first, index second, then ring, (little finger), followed by the same order of loops on the other hand.

 Loop set-ups for bicolor loops have an extra element to consider.
 The upper and lower colors of a loop will switch in the braid whenever the loop is turned.

 Below are instructions for some bicolor pattern set-ups for solid rectangle braids of 6, 8, and 10 loops shown in photos.

 [Note: I recently posted set-up instructions for several more double braid color patterns of 8 loops here]

-For 10-loop braids, remember that the ‘upper’ shank of a thumb-loop is the shank that is closer to the other hand. (see photo #3 in my 9-loop tutorial)
+For 10-loop braids, remember that the ‘upper’ shank of a thumb-loop is the shank that is closer to the other hand when the thumbs are pointing upward. (see photo #3 in my 9-loop tutorial)